tvoroghoklab/rsschool-cv/cv.md

    * Master (South Ural State University, management and innovative marketing);

-   * Specialist (Chelyabinsk's State University, international economy);
+   * Specialist (Chelyabinsk State University, international economy);

    * Also studied for several years at the Faculty of Mathematics (programming).